finmoorhouse/hti/src/episodes/72-richard-bruns.md

 **Fin**

 That was Richard Bruns on indoor air quality and Far-UVC. for watching. is to write just an honest review wherever you're listening to this, Spotify, Apple, wherever, we'd appreciate that.
-And you can also follow us on Twitter, we are just at HearThisIdea.
+And you can also follow us on Twitter, we are just at [@hearthisidea](https://twitter.com/hearthisidea).
 Okay, as always a big thanks to our producer Jason for editing these episodes and thank you very much for listening.